Stationary coalescing walks on the lattice: Introduction

-This implies that if two walks meet at a point at some time, then they remain together in the future; i.e., the two walks must coalesce and \emph{cannot cross each other}.
-Because of this coalescence, we may assume that there is a stationary vector-field $\alpha$ that is the discrete time-derivative of the walks:
+The compatibility condition implies that if two walks meet at a point at some time, then they remain together in the future; i.e., the two walks must coalesce and \emph{cannot cross each other}.

+Because walks coalesce when they meet, we may assume that there is a stationary vector-field $\alpha$ that is the discrete time-derivative of the walks:

 The $\alpha$ function takes values in $\directions \subset \{ \pm e_1, \ldots \pm e_d \}$, and we call a particular $\alpha$ value an \emph{arrow}.
-We generally study two cases: one where the walks satisfy a mild ``line-crossing'' assumption, and there is no restriction on $\directions$, and the second with \emph{directed} walks, where $\directions = \{e_1,\ldots,e_d\}$.
-One might think of the walks as the flow generated by the stationary vector field of arrows.
-We call an arrow configuration \emph{non-trivial} if $\alpha$ is not a constant almost surely.
-The canonical walk $\walk(\w)$ starts at the origin and $\alpha(\w)$ is its derivative at time $0$.
-We'll omit the $\w$ from the notation when it is clear from context.
+We study walks that do not form loops, and satisfy a mild line-crossing assumption (see \Thmref{thm:dichot finish}); these conditions are automatically satisfied by \emph{directed} walks, where $\directions = \{e_1,\ldots,e_d\}$.
+One could think of the walks as the flow generated by the stationary vector field of arrows.
+We call an arrow configuration \emph{non-trivial} if $\alpha$ is not constant almost surely.
+The canonical walk $\walk(\w)$ starts at the origin and $\alpha(\w)$ is its (discrete) derivative at time $0$.
+We will omit the $\w$ from the notation when it is clear from context.